ucla-data-archive/elag2018-shiny/pages/ggplot2_dataviz_basics.md

 5NG\#3: Histograms
 ------------------

-Let's consider the distribution of circulation counts in the `circulation` variable in `la_circ` data frame.
+-   Let's consider the distribution or spread of circulation counts in the `circulation` variable in `la_circ` data frame.

 ### Histograms via geom\_histogram

-The histogram shows how many elements of a single numerical variable fall in specified *bins*.
-In this case, these bins may correspond to between 0-10°F, 10-20°F, etc. We produce a histogram of the hour temperatures at all three NYC airports in 2013:
+-   A histogram shows how many elements of a single numerical variable fall in specified *bins*. (by default R will make 30 bins)
+-   We produce a histogram of the `circulation`:

 ``` r
 ggplot(data = la_circ, mapping = aes(x = circulation)) +